 Children forced to live and beg on the streets are clearly vulnerable – vulnerable to alcohol and solvent abuse, violence and prostitution.
 The project started by providing children with basic food, shelter and medical care.

-Over 20 children – aged between four and sixteen – live in the New Hope Children’s Home.
+Currently 13 children live in the New Hope Children’s Home.
 Most children stay a few years – because as the child’s family circumstances improve, it’s better that they return home.
 However, some stay permanently.
 The children receive loving care, clothes and medicine.
 They attend local schools, and any extra funds cover educational supplies, books and uniforms.

 In 2011 the project moved from the city to a more secure location with space to develop in the countryside.
 Global Care is working hard to make this project sustainable for the long-term.